-The Victorian Government has implemented mandatory quarantine for all overseas arrivals into Victoria, which means persons arriving from overseas will be required to quarantine at a state designated facility in Melbourne24.
+The Victorian Government has implemented mandatory quarantine for all overseas arrivals into Victoria, which means persons arriving from overseas will be required to quarantine at a state designated facility in Melbourne.

-Other persons required to be quarantined are those that have come into close contact (within 1.5 metres for 15 minutes or longer) with a person who is confirmed to have COVID-19.
-If required to self-quarantine (e.g. at home) you cannot:
+Other persons required to be quarantined are those that have come into close contact (within 1.5 metres) with a person who is confirmed to have COVID-19.
+If required to self-quarantine (e.g., at home) you cannot: